 Remote working is no longer just a trend – it’s here to stay.
-Organisations around the world are keeping their offices closed, and it seems there will not be an en masse return to the old ‘normal’ way of working.
+Many organisations around the world are either keeping their offices closed, or embracing a ‘hybrid’ blend of remote work and office work.
 But what is remote working exactly?
 What kind of jobs are suited to remote working, and can anybody do it?
 What are the benefits to individuals and employers?
-Exploring these questions and more, this guide takes a deep dive into remote working meaning, benefits, common myths, and tips for first-timers.
+Exploring these questions and more, this guide takes a deep dive into remote working definitions, types, benefits, common myths, and tips for first-timers.

 In this article: